-Besides the Portal Bridge in New Jersey, the Baltimore & Potomac Tunnel and the Susquehanna River Bridge, Amtrak has ambitious plans to put into motion with the FRA's large financial appropriation.
-The fourth and final grant program funded through IIJA that announced project selections in 2023 is the Corridor ID program, which awarded \$34.5 million to 39 states and localities for planning ridin' with biden "In late 2023, President Biden and the FRA announced more than the \$10 billion allocated through IIJA programs for Amtrak projects," says Amtrak spokesperson Kyle Anderson; (OPPOSITE) the President greets workers at Amtrak's Bear Maintenance Facility in Delaware where many trains are maintained and repaired.

-[ADVANCE APPROPRIATIONS] From FY22-FY26 \$22B \$3B \$36B \$250M and development of 69 new and improved intercity passenger rail corridors.
+Besides the Portal Bridge in New Jersey, the Baltimore & Potomac Tunnel and the Susquehanna River Bridge, Amtrak has ambitious plans to put into motion with the FRA's large financial and final grant program funded through IIJA that announced project selections in 2023 is which awarded \$34.5 million to 39 states and localities for planning appropriation.
+The fourth the Corridor ID program, and development of 69 new and improved intercity passenger rail corridors.
 Amtrak received \$4 million across four allocations through this program: Texas high-speed corridor (Dallas-Houston); Long Island Northeast Regional extension; daily Cardinal service (New York-Chicago via Washington, DC); and daily Sunset Limited service (Los Angeles-New Orleans).